Medical questions & health advice by board certified doctors

-"For hip arthritis, where is the pain often located?"
+""For hip arthritis, where is the pain often located?""

 Where is the pain usually located in a person who has hip arthritis?
 I know that I have a family history of arthritis so it's something I'm extremely cautious about - and I'm probably overreeacting, but I have had an ache in my left hip for several days.
 I'm 43.
 How would I know if this were arthritis?

 Generally, the pain is gradual and develops over months to years.
 Often it is worse later in the day or after exercises.
 The pain generally feels deep, although at times it can radiate to the knee and actually be perceived primarily as knee pain.
 Strains or sprains of the hip occur quickly, often due to unremembered injuries.
 These should gradually get better over a few days.
 Pain specifically over the outside edge of hip may be a condition known as trochanteric bursitis, which is an inflammation of one of the sacs of fluid that sits next to the hip joint.
 Rarely, pain can be a sign of a hip joint infection.
 If this pain was sudden in onset and is severe, perhaps with warm and redness over the joint, or with fever, these are concerning signs and would require urgent evaluation.
 As always, the diagnosis and management of your specific condition will require a physical examination with your personal physician.
 Scheduling an appointment with your internal medicine doctor is recommended.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.